-Ya know this was coming and I hope you’re as excited to read as I was to write it! 😉 For those of you who have been following my stories already know I started a fitness program with a certified coach – befitwithwellington.com – back in June and was reporting my struggles at the gym as well as lots of meal ideas.
-Now I’m putting it all together so grab yourself a glass of kombutcha and let’s get this party started!!!
+Ya know this was coming and I hope you’re as excited to read as I was to write it! ????
+For those of you who have been following my stories already know I started a fitness plan and program with a certified coach – befitwithwellington.com – back in June and was reporting my struggles at the gym as well as lots of meal ideas.
+Now I’m putting this fitness plan and results all together so grab yourself a glass of kombutcha and let’s get this party started!!!

 It all started back in June when I decided I wanted a better body.
 Healthier and stronger.
 I mean there was nothing wrong with my old body except things were getting softer by the year, a little extra meat here and there and I thought, gosh I already eat healthy for most part so why not get my body and health into alignment?!
 Well that was my first thought which evolved from there.

 I got on the computer and started researching.
 First I looked at bloggers and influencers if you may, that got into a fit routine and were showing their real results on-line – gotta love that social media!
 While some people may see some of these social media posts as a show-off, I choose to see them as a push.
 Well if they can do it, so can I – after all it’s all about perspective!!